Kafka TutorialS Overview

 Kafka Connect can be run either standalone isolated process or distributed across multiple workers.

-Kafka Streams is a client library for building Kafka applications such as Stream Processors.
+Kafka Streams is a client library used for building applications such as stream processors which move data in or out of Kafka.
 There are options for Java or Scala.

 Apache Kafka Operations